Board Responsibility & Liability

 - Security

-services accounted for an estimated 50 percent of cybersecurity budgets in
+services accounted for an estimated 50% of cybersecurity budgets in

 2020.
 (Gartner)